David Alan Grier: Career

+1981–1989: Broadway debut and early roles

 After graduating from Yale, Grier landed the role of Jackie Robinson in the short-lived Broadway musical The First, directed by Martin Charnin and written by Joel Siegel.
 Grier was nominated for a Tony Award for Best Featured Actor in a Musical and won the Theatre World Award for The First.
 He got his start on the National Public Radio radio drama adaptation of Star Wars: The Empire Strikes Back in 1981.
 He was the voice of a nameless X-wing fighter pilot during the Battle of Yavin.

 Grier later starred as James "Thunder" Early in the hit Broadway musical Dreamgirls.
 Grier made his film debut in 1983 in Streamers, directed by Robert Altman.
 He won the Golden Lion for Best Actor at the Venice Film Festival for the film.
 He appeared in the Negro Ensemble Company production A Soldier's Play and reprised his role in the film version A Soldier's Story.
 Grier appeared as a geology professor at Hillman College in the show A Different World.

-In Living Color
+1990–1999: Career breakthrough

 Although primarily known for his dramatic work, Grier began to shift towards comedy, making appearances in the cult films Amazon Women on the Moon and I'm Gonna Git You Sucka, whose director Keenen Ivory Wayans cast Grier in his new variety show In Living Color.
 It became a ratings hit and won an Emmy for Outstanding Variety Series.
 Grier became a popular cast member through his characters, which ranged from hyperactive children to crotchety old men.
 Some of his more well-known characters were flamboyant and effeminate Antoine Merriweather in the "Men on..." sketch series, blues musician Calhoun Tubbs (based on Shakey Jake, a busker who often performed near the Michigan campus) megaphone-blaring shop teacher Al MacAfee, the elderly Mr. Brooks, and Tiny, a prison inmate obsessed with female "breastesses".

-Acting career
+He also provided impersonations of Joe Jackson and Ike Turner.

 After his success on In Living Color, Grier began appearing in film comedies such as Boomerang, as Eddie Murphy's shy friend Gerard in 1992; Blankman, with Damon Wayans, in 1994; In the Army Now, as Fred Ostroff with Pauly Shore and Andy Dick, also in 1994; and as Carl Bentley, a factory employee turned police officer whose car is crushed and eaten by a giant pod in Jumanji in 1995.
 He played Rev. Leon Lonnie Love on the TV series Martin.
+Grier appeared with Tom Arnold in the 1997 comedy McHale's Navy as Ensign Charles Parker.
+Grier returned to Broadway to perform in the musical A Funny Thing Happened on the Way to the Forum in 1997.